SamrawitMM/ADM-HW1/README.md

 ### 4. Recursive Digit Sum
 - **Description:** Calculate the super digit of a number, where the super digit is found by recursively summing the digits until a single digit is obtained.
-- **Solution:** Implemented using recursion and mathematical operations to break down the problem.
+- **Solution:** The superDigit function recursively reduces the digit sum until only one digit remains.

 ### 5. Insertion Sort - Part 1
 - **Description:** Perform the first step of insertion sort by moving an unsorted element to its correct position in a sorted sublist.
-- **Solution:** Implemented by shifting elements and inserting the target element in the correct position.
+- **Solution:** The insertionSort1 function sorts the list by moving elements into their correct position one by one.

 ### 6. Insertion Sort - Part 2
 - **Description:** Complete the entire insertion sort algorithm for sorting a list.
-- **Solution:** Implemented using the insertion sort technique, iterating over the list and placing elements in the correct sorted position.
+- **Solution:** The insertionSort2 function sorts an array by repeatedly shifting elements into their correct positions.

 ---